 Intellectual Property Rights

-Clients looking to have an app developed for their business or service need to bear in mind that part of the cost of the app development involves buying the intellectual property rights from the developer.
-This is an area where the lines are naturally quite blurred (nobody can seem to agree on how much ‘intellectual property’ is actually worth), and does require communication between the client and the developer.
+Clients looking to have an app developed for their business or service need to bear in mind that part of the cost of the app development involves buying intellectual property rights from the developer.
+This is an area where the lines are naturally quite blurred (nobody can seem to agree on how much ‘intellectual property’ is actually worth) and does require communication between the client and the developer.

 Deadline and Quality Guarantees

 If you’re spending four, five, or even six or seven figures on a new app, it’s completely reasonable to expect that price to cover guarantees of both quality and deliverable deadlines.
 All good app development studios will be more than happy to share their policies and promises regarding satisfaction guarantees, and a promise to deliver the project in a timely manner.
 When it comes to cost, it’s also reasonable to assume that the cheaper the app development company, the less likely it is you’re going to receive a deliverable that really hits the mark, or arrives on time.

 In this industry, communication really is key.
 A good app development studio will always keep the client informed every step of the way and will let them know when certain milestones have been reached, and particular achievements have been gained.
 In essence, it is in these factors that you should really be able to see where the cost of app development goes: an attentive, communicative team, that genuinely cares about quality control and the creation of a satisfactory product.
 The money paid for high-quality apps doesn’t, as we’ve already stated, necessarily cover the cost of the app itself: it covers the level of service the client receives, the team’s willingness to meet deadlines, achieve the impossible, and consistently impress.